kchardon/kchardon.github.io/_pages/cv.md

 `September 2022 - May 2023`
 __Maison du doctorat, Université Paris-Saclay, France__

-- Under the direction of Hamida Muller.
+- Working under the direction of Hamida Muller.
 - Civic Service.
 Ambassador of the medical and social support systems for doctoral students.

 `May - June 2021`